cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

   | CUC-101 | Peeler      |     22 |
 ```

-But what if you want to call this from a Step Definition?
+But what if you want to call this from a step definition?

 There are a couple of ways to do this: